Patient education: Gonorrhea (Beyond the Basics)

 TESTING FOR OTHER SEXUALLY TRANSMITTED INFECTIONS

 If you or your sexual partner is diagnosed with a sexually transmitted infection, like gonorrhea, you should have testing for other infections, including HIV, chlamydia, hepatitis B, trichomoniasis, and syphilis.
-(See "Patient information: Testing for HIV (Beyond the Basics)" and "Patient information: Chlamydia (Beyond the Basics)" and "Patient information: Hepatitis B (Beyond the Basics)".)
+(See "Patient education: Testing for HIV (Beyond the Basics)" and "Patient education: Chlamydia (Beyond the Basics)" and "Patient education: Hepatitis B (Beyond the Basics)".)

 If untreated, gonorrhea can lead to serious complications in both men and women, including:

 Treatment of gonorrhea is the same for women and men.
-Most experts recommend a one-time antibiotic treatment, which includes a shot and a pill.
+Most experts recommend a one-time antibiotic treatment, which includes a shot and pill(s).
+You should take the pills for the entire duration that they are prescribed.

 Sexual partner treatment — Treatment is important for you and anyone you have had sex with recently.
-Your doctor or nurse might ask you to tell your sexual partner(s) to be tested.
+Your doctor or nurse might ask you to tell your sexual partner(s) to be tested and treated.
 In some cases, your doctor or nurse will give you a prescription for both you and your partner.

 You should not have sex until both you and your partner have been treated.
 It is possible to be infected with gonorrhea more than once.